What Is Solo Polyamory — And Is It for You?

 5. Adjust Your Current Relationship

-If you are currently living in a “regular” polyamorous relationship but want to go solo poly, that will require some adjustments.
+If you are currently in a “regular” polyamorous relationship but want to go solo poly, that will require some adjustments.

 Once you have reassured them, it’s time to talk logistics.